Custom Item Types in Wrike

 Then, you can additionally manage which custom item types will be suggested to users by default when they create work.

 After everything is set up, it's time to use your custom item types.
 Users in your account can now create real work out of the custom types.
 You can also set your request forms to create work items from custom item types.
 So when users submit a request, the resulting work in Wrike is created out of a custom type.
 And on top of that, work in Wrike can also be created from custom item types via API.
+Additionally, it's possible to convert your existing tasks and projects into custom items.

 Wrike stores information about which custom item type was used to create work.
 This info is available in filters: you can apply the Custom item type filter to sort your work in the workspace.
 You can also use this filter in Reports, Table View, Gantt chart, Board view, and Dashboards.
 This information is available to all users in the account, including collaborators.